The bench press is one of the best strengthening exercises you can do.

 1. Thumb-Sided (Radial) Wrist Pain

-There can be thumb-sided pain on either the palm side or knuckle side, and can potentially be caused by:
+You might have thumb-sided pain on either the palm side or the knuckle side.
+It can potentially be caused by:

-Carpometacarpal osteoarthritis: Also known as CMC arthritis.
-It’s basically arthritis at the base of the thumb and can get worse (more painful) with gripping onto the bar.
+• Carpometacarpal Osteoarthritis: Also known as CMC arthritis.
+It’s basically arthritis at the base of the thumb and can get worse (more painful) with gripping the bar.

 2. Pinky-Sided (Ulnar) Wrist Pain

-There can be pinky-sided wrist pain on either the palm side or knuckle side, and potentially be caused by:
+There can be pinky-sided wrist pain on either the palm side or knuckle side, which is potentially caused by:

-Triangular fibrocartilage complex injury (TFCC): this structure stabilizes the wrist to allow for adequate motion and to transmit forces through the pinky side.
-Injuries usually occur from an acute injury similar to the scaphoid fracture, however it can also occur through chronic (long-term) tears from overusing the wrist which is commonly seen in individuals that work with their hands (plumbers, carpenters) or even weightlifters.
+• Triangular Fibrocartilage Complex Injury: This structure stabilizes the wrist to allow for adequate motion and to transmit forces through the pinky side.
+Injuries usually occur from an acute injury similar to the scaphoid fracture.
+However, it can also occur through chronic (long-term) tears from overusing the wrist which is commonly seen in individuals who work with their hands, like plumbers, carpenters, or even weightlifters.

 3. Wrist Pain in the Palm

-There can be a pain in the palm of your hand caused by:
+There can be pain in the palm of your hand, which is caused by:

-Carpal tunnel syndrome: When you experience pain and/or numbness/tingling because of compression of the median nerve as it travels through the carpal tunnel (a canal in the arm that has a lot of tendons, blood vessels, and the median nerve).
-Usually if you have this your symptoms are worse at night.
+• Carpal Tunnel Syndrome: It causes pain and/or numbness/tingling because of compression of the median nerve as it travels through the carpal tunnel (a canal in the arm that has a lot of tendons, blood vessels, and the median nerve).
+Usually, if you have it, your symptoms are worse at night.

-Ulnar neuropathy: When the small branches of the ulnar nerve are damaged from compression in certain wrist positions such as being bent back too far (extension) or bend forward too far (flexion).
+• Ulnar Neuropathy: This occurs when the small branches of the ulnar nerve are damaged from compression in certain wrist positions, such as being bent back too far (extension) or bending forward too far (flexion).
 This causes weakness and sometimes other symptoms like numbness or tingling.

 4. Pain in the Back of the Wrist